 Dr. Steven Rogelberg is the master of meetings.
 Employees endure 55 million meetings a day in the United States.
 At WorkHuman, he’ll share the meeting science that created an evidence-based path to reduce wasted time.

-This highly interactive program brings a sharp and strategic light to an activity typically taken for granted – the meeting.
+This highly interactive program brings a unique, sharp, and strategic light to an activity typically taken for granted – the meeting.
 A recent estimate suggests that employees endure a staggering 55 million meetings a day in the United States.
 Sadly, most meetings fail to engage us, or even worse, they blatantly disregard our time.
-There is now a […]
+There is now […]